 There are two drying techniques, one applicable to all three chamomiles, the other more suited to Feverfew.
 In both cases, drying chamomile takes about a week.

-- Or you make bouquets of fully bloomed flowers—which is quite easy with Feverfew—and hang them upside down in a dark place, which will undoubtedly add a rustic touch to your home.
-Once thoroughly dry, you can then detach the flowers.
+- Or you make bouquets of fully open flowers—which is quite easy with Feverfew—and hang them upside down, away from light, which will undoubtedly add a rustic touch to your home.
+Once they are thoroughly dry, you can simply detach the flowers.

 You can also dry them in a dehydrator.
-Spread the flowers in a single layer on the tray and let them dry for 1 to 4 hours, checking every 30 minutes.
-In the oven at the lowest temperature, drying will take a few hours, depending on the oven, with regular checks.
-Lastly, chamomile can be dried in a microwave.
+To do this, spread the flowers in a single layer on the tray and let them dry for 1 to 4 hours, checking every 30 minutes.
+In the oven, at the lowest temperature, drying will take a few hours, depending on the oven, with regular checks.
+Finally, chamomile can be dried in the microwave.
 Place the flowers between two sheets of absorbent paper and dry for 30 seconds to 2 minutes, depending on the power.
 Check every 30 seconds until completely dry.

 Dried flowers take on a slight ivory hue.
 If they turn brown, discard them.